bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 Minimum Viable Product:
 - Update the Chris-store UI by replacing the Undux with Redux.
 - Design an efficient front-end interface of Chris to interact between users and cloud server by using Redux.
-- Using Jest to
+- Using Jest to test Redux action and reducer which related to ChRIS API.
-- Deploy ChRIS store frontend to MOC using Openshift and scale test in the MOC.
+- Deploy ChRIS store frontend to MOC using Openshift.

 Potential stretch goals:
 - Deploy the ChRIS Store backend to MOC.
-- Implement Apache JMeter to track the website traffic and do some scale test.
+- Implement Apache JMeter to track the website traffic and do some pressure test.
-- Compares ChRIS store performance with different numbers of plugins which are in the backend.
+- Compared ChRIS store performance by adding different numbers of plugins.

 ### 6. Release Planning